Iran's Ahmadinejad, reviled abroad, fades at home

 By October 2011, the president had so annoyed the Supreme Leader that the latter floated a proposal to change Iran's constitution to do away with a directly elected presidency altogether, an idea Ahmadinejad briskly dismissed as "academic".

-Carnegie's Sadjadpour said the president's record of insubordination and relentless self-aggrandisement had alarmed even his former allies in the conservative establishment.
+Carnegie's Sadjadpour said the president's record of insubordination and relentless self-aggrandizement had alarmed even his former allies in the conservative establishment.

 "Ahmadinejad has shown a unique ability to lose friends and alienate people," he said.